MiniAiLive/ID-DocumentRecognition-SDK-Docker/README.md

 <div align="center">
-   <h1>ID Document Recognition Linux SDK</h1>
+   <h1>ID Document Recognition Docker</h1>
    <img src=https://miniai.live/wp-content/uploads/2024/02/logo_name-1-768x426-1.png alt="MiniAiLive Logo"
    width="300">
 </div>

 ## Welcome to the [MiniAiLive](https://www.miniai.live/)!
-Welcome to the ID Document Recognition SDK!
-This SDK provides powerful tools for recognizing and extracting information from ID documents.
-The SDK is available for both Windows and Linux platforms and includes an API for integration.
+Welcome to the ID Document Recognition Docker!
+This Docker provides powerful tools for recognizing and extracting information from ID documents.
+The Docker is available for both Windows and Linux platforms and includes an API for integration.

 Reduce drop-off and boost conversions with ID scanning and verification solutions.
 Quickly and securely capture, extract, and verify data from diverse ID cards, passports, driver’s licenses, and other documents with our proven, AI-first approach.
-Designed to fit seamlessly together, our technology can be integrated as a fully-bundled identity document verification solution or as separate modules via developer-friendly mobile or server SDK.
+Designed to fit seamlessly together, our technology can be integrated as a fully-bundled identity document verification solution or as separate modules via developer-friendly.
 Try it out today!

 > **Note**
 >